MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 ### Control external sharing

-When you allow users to share content from your organization externally, you can use several features in Office 365 to manage who has access to the content.
-Office 365 admins and site owners can review permissions and audit access to sites.
+When you allow users to share content from your organization externally, you can use several features in Microsoft 365 to manage who has access to the content.
+Admins and site owners can review permissions and audit access to sites.
 For info, see [Searching for site content shared with external users](/office365/securitycompliance/keyword-queries-and-search-conditions) and [Turn on external sharing notifications](turn-on-external-sharing-notifications.md).
 You can enable external sharing with only specific internet domains, or you can block specific domains.
 For info, see [Restricted domains sharing](/sharepoint/restricted-domains-sharing).
 You can also allow only members of specific security groups to share externally.
 For info, see [Turn external sharing on or off](/sharepoint/turn-external-sharing-on-or-off).

 We recommend creating separate sites (site collections, not subsites) for each unit of work that you want to share externally.
 This way, you can clearly annotate the sites to indicate that external users have access, and avoid unintentional disclosure of information.
 For individual users sharing content from their OneDrive, we recommend creating separate folders for different projects or collaboration groups.

-You can remove a guest's permission to a site or folder, or you can delete the guest account to remove their permission from all of your organization’s content.
+You can remove a guest's permission to a site or folder, or you can delete the guest account to remove their permission from all of your organization's content.

 > [!IMPORTANT]
 > Any synced content will remain on the user's computer after permissions have been removed.